sjrd/ozma/README.md

 Development
 -----------

-Ozma is developed using Eclipse, with the Scala plugin for Eclipse.
-You will need to define the variable `SCALA_HOME` to point to your actual Scala installation.
+Ozma is developed using Eclipse, with the Scala IDE plugin.

-This can be set up in the preferences, under Java > Build path > Classpath Variables.

 Author